Department of Computer and Electrical Engineering Technology & Information Systems and Technology

 The student learning outcomes for the certificate are as follows:

-- The fundamental knowledge, skills, and techniques necessary to understand and relate scientific principles to applications using current electronic communications devices.
+- The fundamental knowledge, skills, and techniques necessary to program and interface microcontrollers and microprocessors.

-To earn the certificate in electronic communications, you must satisfy the requirements of IPFW (see Part 8 ), fulfill all course prerequisites, and satisfactorily complete the following courses.
-This certificate is not available to any student with a major in EET (A.S. and/or B.S.).
+To earn the certificate in advanced microprocessors, you must satisfy the requirements of IPFW (see Part 8 ), fulfill all course prerequisites, and satisfactorily complete the following courses.
+This certificate is not available to any student with a major in EET (A.S. and/or B.S.) or CPET (B.S.).